Royals vs. Marlins Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Luis Arraez, Vinnie Pasquantino and others in the Miami Marlins-Kansas City Royals matchup at LoanDepot park on Monday at 6:40 PM ET.
+You can wager on player prop bet odds for Luis Arraez, Vinnie Pasquantino and other players on the Miami Marlins and Kansas City Royals before their matchup at 6:40 PM ET on Tuesday at LoanDepot park.

 Bet on this matchup or its props with DraftKings!